GouniManikumar12/admesh-docs/docs/ad-units/overview.md

 # Overview

-AdMesh offers multiple ad formats designed to integrate seamlessly with AI agents and conversational interfaces.
+AdMesh offers multiple ad formats designed to integrate seamlessly with AI Platforms and conversational interfaces.
 Each format is optimized for different use cases and user experiences.

 ## Format Selection Guide